 Weasis Web Protocol

-The web protocol allows launching Weasis in a web context from a specific URI scheme: weasis://parameters
+) in a web context using a specific URI scheme: weasis://commands.

-From a web page, just make a link starting with weasis:// (see below How to build an URI)
+From a Web Page: Create a link that begins with weasis:// (see below How to build an URI).

 open weasis://%24dicom%3Aget+-w+%22https%3A%2F%2Fnroduit.github.io%2Fdemo-archive%2FLumbar%2Fmf.xml%22

-The URI scheme “weasis://” allows you to launch Weasis from the system’s URI handler while the URI path allows you to build Weasis commands.
+The weasis:// URI scheme allows you to launch Weasis directly from the system’s URI handler.
+By constructing the correct URI path, you can execute Weasis commands to load images or perform other actions.

 If you use weasis-pacs-connector, please refer to Launch Weasis.